Crio-WFH/Telegram-bots/Project_Name/readme.md

 # Languages used:
 The entire code is written in Python

+Required modules:
+- requests
+- python-telegram-bot
+- re

 ### Images showing the working of the bot

-this image shows the output we get on the command line whwn we run the source code.
+this image shows the output we get on the command line when we run the source code.

 ![Screenshot (402)](https://user-images.githubusercontent.com/60690997/125168225-0349b800-e1c2-11eb-8b29-8e2d5a629e18.png)